 Baja California Cities, Municipalities and Important Locations in Baja

-Baja California is famous for its beaches, gastronomy and unique natural attractions.
-Each Baja California city is unique with important geographical differences.
-Rosarito Beach is totally ocean front, not only preferred by surfers who seek good wave breaks and baby boomers looking to retire to an affordable beach front setting but it’s also host to large galleries, furniture artisans and sea food like the Puerto Nuevo lobster.
+Baja California is a state located in Mexico, it is famous for its beaches, gastronomy, and unique natural attractions.
+It borders north with California and to the south with Baja California Sur.
+Each Baja California city is amazing with important geographical differences.
+Rosarito Beach is oceanfront, not only preferred by surfers who seek good wave breaks and baby boomers looking to retire to an affordable beachfront setting but it’s also host to large galleries, furniture artisans, and seafood like the Puerto Nuevo lobster.

-Mexicali is mainly a desert with calm beaches in San Felipe and high temperatures throughout the year.
-Ensenada is famous for its large marena, sea food and points of interest like the Guadalupe Valley and La Bufadora.
+Mexicali is mainly a desert with calm beaches in San Felipe and high yearly temperatures.
+Ensenada is famous for its large marina, seafood, and points of interest like the Guadalupe Valley and La Bufadora.

 Baja California Cities

-The city of Rosarito Beach belongs to the state of Baja California in the Northern part of Mexico, just 18 miles south from Tijuana.
+The city of Rosarito Beach belongs to the state of Baja California in the Northern part of Mexico, just 18 miles south of Tijuana.
 Rosarito is the newest city in Baja California.
 Born to a municipality in 1995 with the help of wise visionaries like Hugo Torres Chabert (current city Major), who foresaw and promoted the potential gains as an independent city.
-Rosarito then became the fastest growing entity not only in Baja California but in México as well.
+Rosarito then became the fastest-growing entity not only in Baja California but in México as well.

-Mexicali, is the capital city of the Mexican State Northern Baja California, it is the north most city in Latin America, located in the northwest side of Mexico (32° 40´ North – 115° 28´ West), and it borders north with Calexico, California, USA.
+Mexicali is the capital city of the Mexican State of Northern Baja California, it is the northmost city in Latin America, located on the northwest side of Mexico (32° 40´ North – 115° 28´ West), and it borders north with Calexico, California, USA.
 The city is called “the city that captured the sun” due to the high temperatures that every year reach 50°C (around 122 °F) during the summer.